concertypin/solfibot-backend/README.md

       call `룰렛` anymore.
     - `DB_PATH` : Path of DB.
 Empty directory is recommended.
     - `API_SERVER_PORT` : Turn on API server in this port.
 Optional.
 If it is not given, API server will be disabled.
+        - Is unset, docker-compose.yml will use 14785 port as fallback, although it is unset.

 # Run
 - Fill `<>` in `example.env`, and rename it to `.env`.